meireles/spectrolab/README.md

 install.packages("spectrolab")
 ```

 ## Using `spectrolab`

 This vignette [introduces spectrolab](https://github.com/meireles/spectrolab/blob/master/vignettes/introduction_to_spectrolab.pdf), and walks you through the basics of the package.

+This vignette shows how to [match (splice) sensors](https://github.com/meireles/spectrolab/blob/master/vignettes/match_sensors.pdf).

 ## Contributing

 In an effort to keep things tidy and in running order, __direct commits to master are discouraged__.
 The master branch of the "meireles/spectrolab" fork is protected.

 I also use a [__pre-commit hook__](https://stackoverflow.com/questions/40462111/git-prevent-commits-in-master-branch) in my local repo that prevents me from breaking my own policy!
 I suggest you do the same.